 - Entrepreneuriat à l’école public Facebook group

-*All these resources are in French and are managed by the Service national du RÉCIT du développement professionnel.
+*All of these resources are managed by the Service national du RÉCIT du développement professionnel.

 February 12, 2016Evaluation of Student Work

 The activity guides and student workbooks allow students to explore facets of various trades, occupations or fields.
 The workbook is provided to allow students to record their work, thoughts, calculations and/or answers as they explore each activity guide.
 A Personal Reflection section at the end of each workbook helps students contemplate their learning and career opportunities.
 Teachers should not evaluate the answers in students’ workbooks but may consult the workbooks to assess students’ achievement of the program competencies.